-The key benefit of using a scrim over a softbox is that you have the ability to position it at different distances and angles from the light source and subject to create gradient lighting effects while maintaining soft light.
-Best of all, they are an affordable lighting modifier that you can easily make yourself and use for many different types of photography.
+But why would you use scrims or diffusion material rather than softboxes?
+The key benefit of using a scrim over a softbox is that you have the ability to position it at different distances and angles from the light source and subject.
+This enables you to create different gradient lighting effects while maintaining soft light.
+Best of all, they are affordable lighting modifiers that you can easily make yourself and use for many different types of photography.

-In this class you’ll learn the DIY techniques for making your own scrim good enough for professional photography.
-This is something that Karl uses a lot in his work, especially in shoots like the ones shown in this Advertising, Product and Still life course.
-In fact, for product and still life photography, it is one of the most essential pieces of lighting equipment.
-In this class you’ll learn what affordable equipment you need to make your own scrim and the step-by-step process of how Karl makes his own scrims.
+In this class, you’ll learn the DIY techniques for making your own scrim for photographing products.
+This is something that Karl uses a lot in his work — in fact, for product and still life photography, a scrim is one of the most essential pieces of lighting equipment.

 What you’ll need: